History

 Paper 1: Germany 1890-1945 and the Interwar Conflict and Tension 1918-1945

-Paper 2: Health and the People c.1000-present and Elizabethan England 1568-1603
+Paper 2: Migration and Empire c.800-present and Elizabethan England 1568-1603

 The assessments test the following assessment objectives: